yhaochen/WBM_Haqiqi_example_instruction/README.md

 where XXX should be replaced by the actual name of the .nc file.
 You can see a list of variables, and then find the one corresponds to the name of this .nc file (usually it's the one that is neither time nor location such as latitude or longtitude).

 ### 3.2.
-Crops data
+Crops data init files

 In the Haqiqi et al. example, the crop-relevant data are the main part that takes most of the storage space.
-Similarly to the climate and cropland data, we need to setup a series of .init files to point to different .nc files.
+Similarly to the climate and cropland data, we need to setup a series of .init files to point to different data files.
 The crop-relevant data and parameters are in the following folder (for PSU ROAR users):

 `/gpfs/group/kaf26/default/private/WBM_data/squam.sr.unh.edu/US_CDL_v3_data/crops/`

+However, unlike the climate data, these required .init files are not directly included in the pre-downloaded data.
+You will need to create these files in the same folder as you used in the previous section (`/my_WBM/wbm_storage_v1.0.0/data_init`).
+They include the following data:

+**Available water capacity (awCap)**
+**Crop depletion factor (CDF)**
+**Fraction out of all croplands (fr)**
+**Crop-specific scalar (Kc)**
+**Additional added water for rice (AddedWater)**

+Note that these data are different for different types of crops (except for AddedWater)!!
+In this repo, we will adopt a simpler classification of crop types.
+We only consider three "type" of crops: (1) all rainfed crops, (2) all irrigated crops except for rice, (3) rice.
+As you may have noticed, rice has a quite special role here because rice plantation requires a lot of water (much more than other crops).
+This "average" approach saves much time when dealing with the crop-related data.
+In Haqiqi et al., each individual type of crop has its own data (this leads to more than 200 .init files).

 ### 5. Prepare the core init file